Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISMapsSDK.WinUI.Viewer/Samples/LocalServer/LocalServerGenerateElevationProfile/readme.md

 Local Server can be downloaded for Windows and Linux platforms from your [ArcGIS Developers dashboard](https://developers.arcgis.com/net/local-server/install-and-set-up/).
 Local Server is not supported on macOS.

 The [Package Result](https://pro.arcgis.com/en/pro-app/latest/tool-reference/data-management/package-result.htm) tool in ArcGIS Pro is used to author ArcGIS Maps SDK for Native Apps compatible [geoprocessing](https://pro.arcgis.com/en/pro-app/latest/help/analysis/geoprocessing/basics/what-is-geoprocessing-.htm) packages (.gpkx files).
-For more information on running powerful offline geoprocessing tasks to provide advanced spatial analysis to your applications, see [ArcGIS Runtime Local Server SDK](https://developers.arcgis.com/net/local-server/).
+For more information on running powerful offline geoprocessing tasks to provide advanced spatial analysis to your applications, see [ArcGIS Local Server SDK](https://developers.arcgis.com/net/local-server/).

 The results of the geoprocessing tasks executed with Local Server can be accessed with code, persisted, and shared, for example as a feature collection portal item.
 This contrasts with the Scene visibility analyses, viewshed and line of sight, which are calculated dynamically at render-time and are displayed only in analysis overlays.